The emergence of direct lending funds to answer private investors’ needs.

-The lack of value in fixed income assets and the rising volatility in equities has created renewed interest in alternative investments, which have become a key component of well-diversified investment portfolios.
-Initially, the asset class was mostly the realm of sophisticated investors, but it has developed into products now available to much smaller portfolios.
+The lack of value in fixed income assets and the rising volatility in equities has created renewed interest in alternative investments and direct lending strategies, which have become a key component of well-diversified investment portfolios.
+Initially, the asset class was mostly the realm of sophisticated investors, but it has developed into products now available to much smaller portfolios and private investors.

 Leading alternative investors have all expanded their product offerings to include private debt funds.
 They are joined by many specialized new firms.
 The strong demand by institutional investors has enabled these funds to expand rapidly in size.
 Collectively, more than 500 private equity style debt funds have been raised since 2009.
 The private debt industry has grown its assets three-fold in the last ten years, hitting a record last year of $638 billion despite increased distributions to investors, with 25% of that coming from direct lending funds.

 This has been also observed in big investment firms’ strategies in the past ten years.
 For example, Blackstone has expanded its private debt and credit allocation from USD 10 billion to USD 150 billion from 2007 to 2020 in assets under management.
 Apollo has shifted from USD 20 billion to USD 323 billion in that regard -between 2011 and 2020.
 Not all this capital is allocated towards direct lending funds, but this paradigm shift still illustrates the increased momentum towards such investment vehicles.
 Furthermore, the giant’s shift to more asset allocation in private debt delivers a strong message to the rest of the industry: this market is here to last.